 As we continue to harm our planet through fossil fuel burning, cement production, and land-use changes there is a growing need for scientists to communicate effectively to the public about climate science.
 Over time I have realized that for a public audience it is not necessary for me to be able to explain every detail about my research, but rather that I be able to talk about the basics of oceanography and climate science.
 I am working to improve my skills at every opportunity and in the past I have volunteered at NOAA in Seattle to present to groups of visiting college students about the work of the PMEL marine carbon group.
 I also volunteered in summers during graduate school to lead activities about ocean circulation for NOAA Science Camp where middle schoolers spend a week learning about earth and ocean sciences, and I volunteered during the school year with the Seattle Association for Women in Science (AWIS) Girls in Engineering, Math, and Science (GEMS) program.
 I participated in ComSciCon-PNW 2017, The Communicating Science workshop for graduate students at Google Seattle in 2017 and am enjoying putting my new science communication skills into action.

-Here at USF CMS, my lab group has developed a Saildrone data-based lesson for our USF CMS's Oceanography Camp for Girls.
+Here at USF CMS, my lab group has developed an interactive Saildrone data-based lesson hosted on a Binder for our college's Oceanography Camp for Girls.
 This lab shows campers how we use robots to observe remote ocean regions and introduces ideas like the interplay between the ocean and the atmosphere, and between ocean biology, chemistry, and physics.
 It also gives the campers hands on experience doing coding and data analysis using Python and interactive Jupyter Notebooks.
 Run the code for yourself here!